Skip to content

 Namespace-Aware Matching

-The router intelligently handles model IDs with namespace prefixes.
+The router handles model IDs with namespace prefixes.
 For example:

 • Backend returns: "custom/gpt-4", "openai/gpt-4", "optimized/gpt-4"